Home / Academy / Operations & Productivity / What Is Bottleneck Analysis?

 What Is Bottleneck Analysis?

-A bottleneck is the step in your process that limits overall throughput.
-Learn how to identify, prioritise, and eliminate bottlenecks to unlock capacity and improve flow.
+A bottleneck is the slowest step in your process that limits overall output.
+Learn how to find and fix bottlenecks systematically.

 Key Takeaways

-• Improving any step other than the bottleneck does not increase overall output.
+• Improving any step that is not the bottleneck will not increase overall throughput.

 What a bottleneck is